 Most project management software allows you to enter resources for each task, and displays them beside the bar, like this.

 This allows to you visually reconcile the availability of the resources with the task.
 But good project management software will allow you to specify the usage rate of the resource, and level the resources to ensure you are not overextended anywhere.
+For example, there is only one Bob Jones available to the project, so if you have simultaneous tasks that require Bob Jones, he is overextended and the project completion date needs to be increased (or other resources obtained).

 Project Scheduling